 States planning to implement one or more risk mitigation strategy(ies) for a future rating period must submit contract and rate certification documentation to CMS prior to the start of the rating period.

 This documentation must include contract and rate certification documents that describe the risk mitigation strategy included in the contract between the state and the managed care plan.
+Examples of risk mitigation include (but are not limited to): reinsurance, stop loss limits, risk corridors, and a minimum MLR with a remittance.
 CMS will accept submissions of draft managed care contract actions that may not reflect final full rate development.
 The risk mitigation arrangement(s) in the final, executed contract and rate certification documents must be unchanged from the prior submission to CMS for the risk mitigation arrangement(s) to be approvable under 42 C.F.R. § 438.6(b)(1).

 2. Appropriate Base Data [Footnote 20]